ShadyBoukhary/flutter_clean_architecture/.github/PULL_REQUEST_TEMPLATE.md

   This will ensure a smooth and quick review process.
 -->

-- [ ] All steps on circleci are passing.
+- [ ] All github actions are passing.

 ## For reviewers